1. 3DS Blog

 Watch this video series to see how the reimagined Eiffel Tower turned out.

-4. Circular economy solutions: Repairing rather than replacing electronic products
+4. Circular economy electronics example: Repairing rather than replacing electronic products

 Every year, we generate around 50 million metric tons of electronic waste, called e-waste.
 That’s because at the moment we only recycle about 20% of the electronic devices we discard.
 Most end up in landfill or head to developing countries where they aren’t disposed of properly, posing a threat to local communities and polluting soil and waterways.